-Pedestrian Claims: Who pays compensation when a pedestrian runs out in front of your car?
+Pedestrian Claims: Who pays compensation when a child pedestrian runs out in front of your car and is injured?

-Solicitor response: To decide who pays compensation in UK road traffic accident pedestrian claims I recommend you consider the following process:
+To decide who pays compensation in road traffic accident pedestrian claims – we recommend you consider the following process:

 1. Were you as the vehicle driver at fault for the road traffic accident pedestrian injury?